-Class hours: 2 lecture and 3 lab Prereq: "C" or higher in BLPR 22, ETRO 18, and ELEC 20, and PHYS 50 and WELD 17 or concurrent enrollment in PHYS 50 and WELD 17
+Class hours: 2 lecture and 3 lab Prereq: Placement in ENG 21 and MATH 22 or higher.
+"C" or higher in ELEC 20.

 Description: This class offers the basic principles and fundamentals of air conditioning and refrigeration.
-The course is designed to expose students to the methods of maintaining, diagnosing, and minor repairing of domestic and commercial air conditioning/refrigeration systems.
+The course is designed to expose students to the methods of maintaining, diagnosing, and minor repairing of domestic and commercial air conditioning/ refrigeration systems.